mhvwerts/whittaker-eilers-smoother/README.md

 This impementation is distributed under the CeCILL-B license (a BSD-like license).
 See: http://www.cecill.info/

-Warm thanks go to Simon Bordeyne who pioneered a first (non-sparse) version of the smoother in Python.
+Many thanks go to Simon Bordeyne who pioneered a first (non-sparse) version of the smoother in Python.